Allen-piexl/AdvCheck/README.md

-# AdvCheck
-See the paper AdvCheck: Adversarial Examples Detection via Local Gradient Checking for more details.
+# AdvCheck: Adversarial Examples Detection via Local Gradient Checking

 # Setup
 The code should be run using python 3.6.0, Tensorflow-gpu 2.4.0, Keras 2.4.3, PIL, h5py, and opencv-python